 Thinking of moving to Spain, and decided you’d rather buy a house than rent one?
 Wondering whether it will be easier to get a mortgage, and whether you have enough savings to make this work for you?
-Getting a mortgage without savings has always been possible in Spain, but coupled with the drop in property prices caused by the Coronavirus pandemic, this may mean that it is easier than ever to secure property in the Cala de Mijas market without substantial savings.
+Getting a mortgage without savings has always been possible in Spain, but coupled with the drop in property prices caused by the Coronavirus pandemic, this may mean that it is easier than ever to buy a property in Mijas without substantial savings.

 Have Property Prices Tumbled?